awaregroup/IIALab/labs/Lab04.md

 ### Set up UP2 by flashing the FFU

 Explain how this is like FFU for the dragonboard, pre-prepared development FFU with Container support enabled.
+Name the UP2 with the name on the UP2 device (check IP address for confirmation)

 #### Boot off the USB drive and run the Installer Script